axelor/axelor-mobile/docs/doc/en/Application/Gestion_des_composants.md

   defaultValue: 'right',
 },

-// Travail avec le thème de l'application.
-Bien penser à faire le mapping ensuite
+// Work with the application theme.
+Don't forget to do the mapping
-// dans les props du composant : color={lightTheme.colors[args._color]}
+// afterwards in the component props: color={lightTheme.colors[args._color]}
 _color: {
   control: {
     type: 'select',